 The fields of social impact and international development have been natural mergings of my interests.
-Most recently, I followed this drive and curiosity with Humanity United, a part of the Omidyar Group.
+Currently, I am the Lead Researcher at the Institute for Development Impact, where I have led high profile social impact studies for Gap, Inc (Women +Water, women’s empowerment at WASH in India), USAID (Ebola Survivors Program in Guinea, Liberia, and Sierra Leone), and Mars, Inc. (Sustainability of Cocoa & Next Generation Program in Indonesia).
+This role is a bit of a departure from my implementation experience, but I enjoy being able to step back and really think through and assess outcome level social change.
+Prior to this, I followed my drive and curiosity for social change with Humanity United, a part of the Omidyar Group.
 I oversaw and managed social impact investments and technology products and services that address forced labor in supply chains- most notably designing and launching a digital recruitment alternative in Nepal.
 This part of my professional journey took me especially deep into the world of ethical recruitment and worker voice.
 Before that, I had the privilege of tackling complex social issues from multiple vantage points including the World Bank, private sector, public sector, and a medical relief NGO that works in North Korea.
 Each leg of my professional journey has allowed me to see, feel, and touch the world- both “on-the-ground” and from a distance.
 More here.
-But at the end of the day, I’m just a simple hungry boy from a little town in New Jersey.
+But at the end of the day, I’m just a curious boy from a little town in Jersey…

 My formal education includes Bachelor of Arts degrees in Economics and Political Science from Rutgers College in New Jersey and a Master’s in International Policy from Harvard University.
 Collegiate athletics is an inextricable part of my life as I bleed Scarlet and Crimson.